 You know how your friends feel —the jet lag, the internal exhaustion from fighting back tears and holding your game face in place as you say farewell to your first taste of a “normal” family and return to the familiarity of a building bursting with single beds, cold showers and communal clothing.
 You know the fear of being fifteen and without family in a country at war.
 You know how it feels to hold those empty guns in your almost-man hands and have Ukrainian Army physicians examine your every crevice to see if you are fit for service to your country.
 At barely sixteen, you have already been groomed by recruiters and experienced unnecessary operations to prepare you for life as a fighter.

 What those recruiters don’t know is this: you already are fighters.
 You fought for your dignity when life handed you nothing but rejection and shame.
 You fought to be somebody in a country where orphans are nobodies.
 You fought to be first for seconds when food was scarce and your friends were hungry, too.
 You fought my initial attempts to love you when you were strangers in my home last summer.
-And you fought the urge to beg My Honey and me to adopt you, although your eyes betrayed your hearts the day I hugged you in our minivan and whispered, “I loved you” one last time before you left.
+And you fought the urge to beg My Honey and me to adopt you, although your eyes betrayed your hearts the day I hugged you in our minivan and whispered, “I love you” one last time before you left.

 I type these words from our double bed in the cluttered room the four of us share here in Kiev— Honey, me, and the two of you.
 I can lean my head to the left at this very moment and watch you sleeping in your bunks: your rhythmic breathing almost in sync as your summer-browned shoulders peek from the covers.
 You are my sons.
 The judge said so two weeks ago.
 (Of course my heart has known that truth for over a year now, even from before I wrote you an open letter at the end of last August.)